dig-eg-gaz/hugo-site/content/authors/LeynaCastro/_index.md

 ---
 # Display name
-name: Leyna Castro
+name: Will Pearce

 authors:
-- leynacastro
+- willpearce

 superuser: no